Truck Driver in MontréalHousing & Career Guide · 2026

 How long does it take a Truck Driver to buy a home in Montréal?

-Based on 2026 market data, a Truck Driver earning approximately $72K/year needs around 10 yr 5 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Truck Driver earning approximately $72K/year needs around 10 yr 5 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Truck Driver spend on rent in Montréal?

-At current market rents, a Truck Driver in Montréal spends approximately 32.5% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Truck Driver in Montréal spends approximately 32.5% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Montréal is slightly above the guideline.
 Manageable, but leaves limited room for savings.

 Is Montréal a good city for Truck Drivers to immigrate to?

-Critical shortage.
-Long-haul routes between Alberta and BC are in highest demand.
-LMIA-exempt pathways available for experienced drivers.
+Critical shortage in both countries.
+Long-haul routes command premium wages.
+LMIA-exempt pathways available in Canada; CDL sponsorship common in the US.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 Montréal offers a reasonable balance of career opportunity and cost of living for Truck Drivers, though it pays to model the numbers against your specific salary expectations.

-Do Truck Drivers need a Canadian licence to work in Montréal?
+Do Truck Drivers need a local licence to work in Montréal?

-Class 1/AZ licence required for long-haul.
-Road test and air brake endorsement needed.
+Canada: Class 1/AZ licence.
+US: CDL (Commercial Driver's Licence) Class A — federal FMCSA requirements apply across all states.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers